 DII makes them in 27 colors, so it’s easy to find a color to suit almost any kitchen’s design.
 They measure 7 inches by 7 inches and can be used as pot holders or trivets.
 These pot holders are sold in sets of three.

-The well-known kitchen brand OXO has designed a silicone pot holder that comes in seven colors: black, eggplant, gray, navy, red, sage, and teal.
+OXO is well-known as one of the best cookware brands, offering a dizzying variety of kitchen essentials—including pot holders.
+This silicone pot holder comes in seven colors: black, eggplant, gray, navy, red, sage, and teal.
 The OXO Good Grips’ nonslip silicone is heat, flame, stain, and steam resistant, and the inside of the holder is lined with a soft, comfortable fabric that adds an extra layer of insulation.

 Measuring 9.75 inches by 7.5 inches, the pot holder has a pocket into which cooks can slip their hands and protect the skin from hot surfaces.
 These pot holders can also be used as trivets, and a loop makes them easy to hang.
 These OXO pot holders are also machine washable.